sschwarzer/ftputil/website/documentation.md

     file-like object `target`.
 The only difference to `shutil.copyfileobj` is the default buffer size.
-Note that arbitrary file-like objects can be used as arguments (e.g. local files, remote FTP files).
+Note that arbitrary file-like objects can be used as arguments (e.g. local files, remote FTP files or other objects).

     However, the interfaces of `source` and `target` have to match; the string type read from `source` must be an accepted string type when written to `target`.
-For example, if you open `source` in Python 3 as a local text file and `target` as a remote file object in binary mode, the transfer will fail since `source.read` gives unicode strings (`str`) whereas `target.write` only accepts byte strings (`bytes`).
+For example, if you open `source` as a local text file and `target` as a remote file object in binary mode, the transfer will fail since `source.read` gives unicode strings (`str`) whereas `target.write` only accepts byte strings (`bytes`).

     See [File-like objects](#file-like-objects) for the construction and